 Bachelor of Nursing helps in PR in Canada

 Nursing is one of the most recognized education programs and Professions in Canada.
-Besides being popular for the salary and job outlook, nursing in Canada is also popular for the PR opportunities that it gives birth to.
+Besides being famous for the salary and job outlook, nursing in Canada is also famous for the PR opportunities that it gives birth to.